cakephp/docs/en/views.rst

         ]
     );

-Element caching is facilitated through the :php:class:`Cache` class.
+Element caching is facilitated through the ``Cache`` class.
 You can configure elements to be stored in any Cache configuration you've set up.
 This gives you a great amount of flexibility to decide where and for how long elements are stored.
 To cache different versions of the same element in an application,